guywald/serverless-auth-msg-board-unity3d-client/README.md

 Currently only the POST method of creating a message works.
 The REST of the examples (pun intended) will be available soon.

+### Instructions
+1. After setting up the Api Gateway, copy the Api Gateway base path (with out the endpoints path)
+2. Paste it in the Api Gateway input field
+3. Enter the Api Gateway region in the input field right next to it.
+4. Enter the Facebook App Id in the Facebook input field
+5. Fill in the Cognito pool id and region in the cognito input fields
+6. Write a message and press Create.

+Note: Other functions are not yet implemented - work in progress.